 - We do accept applications from Quartets and Ensembles for Music Scheme applications.

-- Select the category most closely matching your project and if the Adviser wishes to reassign the category he or she will do so.
+- Select the category most closely matching your project.
 There is no restriction on the number of applications accepted within any particular category; this is used to help us assess the variety of applications we receive.

 The terms and conditions of awards made by The Radcliffe Trust are as follows;